Mediacorp 8: Channel 8

 SBC 8 introduced a new logo and on-air graphics in June 1994.
 From this period, SBC 8 was known as Channel 8.
 The relaunch was meant to reinforce Channel 8 as the channel "for the HDB homeland".
 Along with the relaunch, the evening news bulletin moved to 10 pm and drama series were shown at 9 pm.
 The theme song was written and sung by Singaporean twins, Paul and Peter Lee.
 In preparation for the relaunch, a two-hour special programme, Be A Part Of 8, aired on 28 May 1994, followed by special programmes through the night.
 Tamil viewers were treated to an Indian musical and an hour-long variety show the next day.
 The relaunch was promoted through mini-exhibitions and roadshows.

 SBC 8's drama productions comprised 520 hours a year in 1994 compared to 20 hours a year in 1984.

 Tamil programmes moved to Prime 12 in September 1995, and Channel 8 has since focused on the Chinese-speaking audiences of Singapore.

 Channel 8 started airing 24 hours a day on 1 September 1995.
 It was privatised on 12 February 2001 as part of Mediacorp.

-In January 2005, MediaCorp took over Channel 8's competitor Channel U from SPH MediaWorks, making it a sister channel.
-To emphasize the integration, Channel 8 also changed its name in Chinese from Dì bā bō dào (第八波道) to Bā píndào (八頻道) to match that of Channel U (Yōu píndào (優頻道)).
+In January 2005, MediaCorp took over Channel 8's competitor U from SPH MediaWorks, making it a sister channel.
+To emphasize the integration, Channel 8 also changed its name in Chinese from Dì bā bō dào (第八波道) to Bā píndào (八频道) to match that of Channel U (Yōu píndào (優频道)).